Open data opportunities for business

 - create a better user experience for customers or clients

 - tap into priority sector opportunities, such as health, energy and finance

 You can build your business entirely on open data, or use it only as part of your work.
-If you’re not sure where to start, see a simple intro to open data.

 How to find open data

 Open data can come from many sources.
 The most common ones include: